 What type of scarring should I expect?

-Both methods of hair transplantation carry a certain type of risk of scarring but to create a natural head of hair without any obvious signs of surgical intervention it is only on the hand of a surgeon and the types of instrument they use in their clinic.
+Both methods of hair transplantation carry a certain type of risk of scarring but to create a natural head of hair without any obvious signs of surgical intervention it is only on the hand of a surgeon and the types of instruments they use in their clinic.

 The nature of this procedure a light scar will occur.
 Depend on the method the type of scar shows differ.
 In the strip method, the donor hair removal shows a line.
 FUT creates a linear scar on the back of the head whilst the individual removal of hair follicles in an FUE procedure leaves behind multiple small dot-shaped scars.